-Since we have assumed high quality factor resonances, the previously discussed virtual gain or dissipation will be weak, such that $B_\omega \approx \real(B_\omega)$ and Eq. (\ref{eq:energy-final}) is thus in full agreement with standard cavity perturbation theory \cite{https://doi.org/10.1002/lpor.201700113}.
+Since we have assumed high quality factor resonances, the virtual gain or dissipation will be weak, such that $B_\omega \approx \real(B_\omega)$ and Eq. (\ref{eq:energy-final}) is thus in full agreement with standard cavity perturbation theory \cite{https://doi.org/10.1002/lpor.201700113}.
 It is important to stress that Eq. (\ref{eq:energy-final}) is only strictly valid for infinite quality factor resonances, but is a reasonable approximation when loss is weak.
-In contrast, Eq. (\ref{eq:pole-shift-main}) holds more generally, since no restrictive assumptions were made in its derivation.
-For further analysis of the case of low quality factor resonances, we refer the interested reader to Ref.~\cite{WS_second_paper}.
+In contrast, Eq. (\ref{eq:pole-shift-main}) holds more generally, since no restrictions were made in its derivation.
+Further analysis of low quality factor resonances can be found in Ref.~\cite{WS_second_paper}.

-\emph{Numerical examples}.---We now turn to demonstrating the validity of our results with numerical simulations.
-As an example system, we consider photonic networks consisting of randomly connected, single-mode dielectric waveguides, which have recently been investigated as a platform for random lasing \cite{gaio2019nanophotonic} and in integrated photonic circuits \cite{Wang2023}.
+\emph{Numerical examples}---We now turn to demonstrating the validity of our results with numerical simulations.
+As an example, we consider photonic networks consisting of randomly connected, single-mode dielectric waveguides, which have recently been investigated as a platform for random lasing \cite{gaio2019nanophotonic,Saxena} and in integrated photonic circuits \cite{Wang2023}.
 Such systems are relatively simple to model and have non-trivial spectra.
-An example network, shown in Figure~\ref{fig:network}, was generated by Delaunay triangulation of a random collection of coplanar points (the purple, or `internal' nodes).
-An additional layer of `external' nodes (green) connect to some of the internal nodes at the outer edges of the network and serve as entry points to the network, allowing one to define the network scattering matrix $\mathbf{S}$.
+An example network, shown in Figure~\ref{fig:network}, was generated by Delaunay triangulation of a random collection of coplanar `internal' nodes (purple).
+An additional layer of `external' nodes (green) connect to selected internal nodes at the network periphery and serve as entry points, allowing one to define the network scattering matrix $\mathbf{S}$.
 Given knowledge of the scattering properties of the network's nodes and links, $\mathbf{S}$ and its derivatives can be calculated and thus $\mathbf{Q}_\xi$ evaluated directly \cite{Giacomelli2019}.
-In the supplemental material \cite{supplemental}, we also demonstrate how $\mathbf{Q}_\xi$ can be calculated numerically from Eq. (\ref{eq:ws-energy-main}).
+In the Supplemental Material \cite{supplemental}, we demonstrate how $\mathbf{Q}_\xi$ can also be found numerically from Eq.~(\ref{eq:ws-energy-main}).